prmr/JetUML/docs/functional/DarkMode.md

 }
 ```

-The following sequence diagram shows how `ColorScheme` and `GraphicsContext` is used to render text in diagrams:
+The following sequence diagram shows how `ColorScheme` and `GraphicsContext` is used to render text in dark mode:

 ![JetUML Sequence Diagram](DarkMode.sequence.png)

-1. A StringRenderer object calls RenderingUtils#drawText.
-2. The attributes of the GraphicsContext is saved.
-3. The font is set.
-4. The fill color is obtained by first retrieving the current ColorScheme (LIGHT or DARK), which depends on the user setting, and getting the stroke color of the text.
-In the case of text, its fill color is the stroke color of the ColorScheme.
-5. The text is rendered.
+1. The text to be rendered is processed by `StringRenderer`, and this results in a call to `RenderingUtils#drawText` to calibrate the `GraphicsContext` attributes to the user setting, and perform the rendering onto the gui.
+2. The `save()` method saves the attributes of the `GraphicsContext` onto a stack.
+This easily allows restoring the state of the `GraphicsContext` after making changes to it.
+3. The middle section involving `ColorScheme` represents a key operation that is repeated whenever diagram elements are rendered.
+To render text (or any diagram element) in the correct color, the color scheme that the user has selected needs to be first obtained by a call to `ColorScheme#getScheme()`.
+Because it is the color of the text that is needed, `getStrokeColor()` is called, but it can be easily replaced by any of the other getters depending on the diagram element.
-6. The attributes of the GraphicsContext is restored to its state before the operation.
+4. The text is rendered, and the `GraphicsContext` is restored to its state when `save()` was called.

 ### Tool Bar